scrapy/scrapy/docs/contributing.rst

   newcomers with more examples and the Scrapy project to increase its visibility.

-* Report bugs and request features in the `ticket tracker`_, trying to follow the guidelines detailed in `Reporting bugs`_ below.
+* Report bugs and request features in the `issue tracker`_, trying to follow the guidelines detailed in `Reporting bugs`_ below.

 * Submit patches for new functionality and/or bug fixes.
 Please read